oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 ## Text

 In text mode, speech will be transcribed to text.
 A space is automatically added before each word.
-This behavior can be toggled using the commands `spaces` and `pack`.
+This behavior can be toggled using the commands `underscore` and `pack`.

-- `spaces` - space before every word
+- `underscore` - underscore before the following word
-- `pack` - no space before each word - pack the words together (good for coding variables)
+- `pack` - no space before the following word - good for coding variables
 - `cap` - word spoken after this keyword will be capitalized

 ## Example

-- `pack foo cap bar` = fooBar
+- `foo pack cap bar` = fooBar
-- `foo cap bar` or `spaces foo cap bar` = foo Bar
+- `foo underscore cap bar` = foo_Bar

 ## Alpha